GUIDE TO CATHOLIC RECORDS ABOUT NATIVE AMERICANS IN THE U.S.

 Volume 5: Help Pages

-These Native terms are used in the repository entries of the Marquette Archives' Native Guide.
+These Native American terms are used in Native Guide repository entries.

 Colony: U.S. federal land reserved for some native communities in California and Nevada. "(Name) Indian Colony" are the corresponding Library of Congress subject terms.